- Meet IFCC guidelines for high-sensitivity troponin testing1

 Figure 1.
 Breakdown of 10.4M Patients Present with Chest Pain to the Emergency Department Annually*

-More sensitive cardiac troponin tests enable greater confidence in results, accelerate a clinician's ability to rule in (or rule out) myocardial infarction, and provide efficiency improvements in cardiac patient management.
+More sensitive cardiac troponin tests enable greater confidence in results, accelerate a clinician's ability to rule in (or rule out) myocardial infarction, improve care and increase efficiency.
 With more sensitive assays, more rapid serial sampling is now possible.
-In addition, they enable faster decisions about small changes in low levels of troponin over shorter periods of time.
+The ability to rule in earlier allows patients to be triaged down the appropriate care pathway, while ruling out earlier can lead to faster discharge.

 Figure 2: 0/3 Hour Protocol Described By 2015 ESC Guidelines